Hello, and welcome to my website!

 ...yes I will bring cake to the office ☺︎

-• Sports, especially tennis, bouldering, and cycling.
+• Sports, especially bouldering, cycling, and tennis.

 • Drinking good coffee ☺︎ (I even have a barista certificate!)